 The most common treatment for hydrocephalus is the surgical placement of a shunt, which is a type of drain that is placed in your brain to allow the fluid to drain properly.
 There are several complications that can occur: infections in the shunt can cause cognitive defects, neurological problems, seizures, and even death if not properly treated.
 Obstructions in the shunt and over drainage or under drainage of fluid through the shunt can lead to hearing loss, fatigue, severe headaches, muscle weakness, and loss of motor function.
 Hemorrhaging can also occur and may lead to severe neurological problems.

-Organic mental disorders.
+Neurocognitive disorders.
 Hydrocephalus can cause changes in your ability to think or remember things and your mood.
-The disability listing for organic mental disorders may apply if you have suffered a drop in IQ or changes in your mental or cognitive abilities that greatly affect your ability to function regularly.
-Or, if you have had an organic mental disorder for at least two years that has impacted your ability to work and is not well controlled despite receiving medical care, you can qualify this way.
-See our article on disability for lowered IQ for more information.
+The disability listing for neurocognitive disorders may apply if you have suffered a drop in IQ or changes in your mental or cognitive abilities that greatly affect your ability to function regularly.
+See our article on disability for neurocognitive disorders for more information.

 Stroke.
 Hydrocephalus can cause loss of motor function in any part of the body.
-The disability listing for central nervous system vascular incidents may apply if you have damage to the brain from the hydrocephalus that causes speech problems or difficulty walking or using your arms and hands.
+The disability listing for central nervous system vascular incidents may apply if you have brain damage from the hydrocephalus that caused speech problems or difficulty walking or using your arms and hands.
 See our article on disability following stroke for more information.